Andrew Hunter (British politician): Parliamentary career

 Hunter contested Southampton Itchen as a Conservative in 1979, but lost to incumbent MP Bob Mitchell.
 Hunter was first elected to Basingstoke in the 1983 election.
 He is a member of the Conservative Monday Club and its Vice-Chairman from 1991 to 2001, when he was ordered by the Conservative Party to quit the Club.
 Since retiring as an MP he is once again Deputy-Chairman of the Club.
 Until 2002, he was a patron of the magazine Right Now!.

 Hunter was active in thoroughly researching and exposing links of the Irish Republican Army (IRA) with other groups, including the South African African National Congress (ANC), and in July 1988 called for Margaret Thatcher to deport all ANC members then resident in Britain.

 In 2002, he withdrew from the Conservative Party in order to contest elections for the Northern Ireland Assembly as a candidate of the Democratic Unionist Party (DUP).
 He had family and Orange Order connections with Northern Ireland and opposed the Good Friday Agreement.
 He stood in Lagan Valley in the 2003 Northern Ireland election, but failed to gain a seat, coming seventh in the six-seat constituency.

 On 10 December 2004, he announced that he had joined the DUP Parliamentary Group in the House of Commons, the first mainland Member of Parliament in Great Britain to represent a party based in Northern Ireland since T.P.
 O'Connor, who represented Liverpool Scotland from 1885 to 1929 as an Irish Nationalist.

 In February 2005, Hunter raised the case of Jeremy Bamber in Parliament, questioning his conviction for murdering his adoptive family.

 Hunter stepped down from the House of Commons at the 2005 general election and suggested he would move to Northern Ireland to become more involved with DUP politics.

+It was revealed in 2025 that the leader of the Democratic Unionist Party Ian Paisley had nominated him for a peerage in the House of Lords, however this was rejected by the then Prime Minister of the United Kingdom Tony Blair.